ubclaunchpad/inertia/README.md

 }
 ```

+This sneaky configuration file can be found under `Docker -> Preferences -> Daemon -> Advanced -> Edit File`.

 ### Motivation and Design

 At Launch Pad we are frequently changing hosting providers based on available funding and sponsorship.
 Inertia is a project to develop an in-house continuous deployment system to make deploying applications simple and painless, regardless of the hosting provider.